hashicorp/terraform-provider-google/website/docs/r/container_node_pool.html.markdown

 * `project` - (Optional) The ID of the project in which to create the node pool.
 If blank, the provider-configured project will be used.

+* `version` - (Optional) The Kubernetes version for the nodes in this pool.
+Note that if this field and `auto_upgrade` are both specified, they will fight each other for what the node version should be, so setting both is highly discouraged.

 The `autoscaling` block supports:

 * `min_node_count` - (Required) Minimum number of nodes in the NodePool.
 Must be >=1 and